dayanacavalcante/Obesity-Estimate/README.md

 - R-squared was 0.834.
 This says that variable "Body Mass Index" was explained a good part by the "Weight" variable;
 - Prob (F-Statistic) was zero which implies that, in general, the regression is significant;
-- Prob(Omnibus) also was zero implies that the OLS assumption is not satisfied;
+- Prob (Omnibus) also was zero implies that the OLS assumption is not satisfied;
 - Durbin-Watson a value between 1 and 2 would be preferable.
 Here, it was 0.952 which indicates that the results of the regression are not reliable on the interpretation side of this metric;
 - Jarque-Bera (JB) is supposed to comply with the results of the Omnibus test.
 A large JB test value indicates that errors are not normally distributed;
 - P> | t | very low, the Null Hypothesis was rejected.
 The Null Hypothesis means that there is no correlation between the predicted and predictive variables, that is, for a model to work, it must be false.
-Generally if the "p-value" is less than 0.05, there is a strong relationship between the variables.
+Generally if the "_p-value_" is less than 0.05, there is a strong relationship between the variables.

 The correlation between the variables Body Mass Index and Overweight History also had a considerable value, according to the _Heatmap_ chart.
 But as the Overweight History is a binary diagnosis, the most suitable to be used is Logistic Regression and not Linear Regression.
 Logistic Regression was used later in the classification part of the project.